GaLaXy102/xapi-toolkit/Users-Guide.md

 Nice to know:
 * Predefined Analyses set
   During the configuration of a dashboard to show your visualisations you can choose Analyses from a predefined set.
-  For more information what analyses are available please read the section "Managing Analyses".
+  For more information what analyses are available please read the section [Managing Analyses](#managing-analyses).
 * Finalized Dashboards
   After the configuration of a dashboard is completed it is marked as finalized.
   This happens if the dashboards has a connected LRS as data source and contains at least one analysis.